-To use System Center Configuration Manager, or Group Policy, or any 3rd party distribution mechanisms for broad deployment, Microsoft has provided MSI files (both 32-bit and 64-bit) that admins can use for bulk deployment of Teams to select users or machines.
+To use Microsoft Endpoint Configuration Manager, or Group Policy, or any third-party distribution mechanisms for broad deployment, Microsoft has provided MSI files (both 32-bit and 64-bit) that admins can use for bulk deployment of Teams to select users or computers.
 Admins can use these files to remotely deploy Teams so that users do not have to manually download the Teams app.
 When deployed, Teams will auto launch for all users who sign in on that machine.
-We recommend that you deploy the package to the machine, so all new users of the machine will also benefit from this deployment.
+(You can disable auto launch after installing the app.
+See below.)
+We recommend that you deploy the package to the computer, so all new users of the machine will also benefit from this deployment.

 How the Microsoft Teams MSI package works

-Do not use the MSI to deploy updates, the client will auto update when it detects a new version is available from the service.
+Do not use the MSI to deploy updates, because the client will auto update when it detects a new version is available from the service.
 To re-deploy the latest installer use the process of redeploying MSI described below.
-If you deploy an older version of the MSI package, the client will auto-update when possible for the user.
-If a very old version gets deployed, the MSI will trigger an application update before the user is able to use Teams.
+If you deploy an older version of the MSI package, the client will auto-update (except in VDI environments) when possible for the user.
+If a very old version gets deployed, the MSI will trigger an app update before the user is able to use Teams.

 - .NET framework 4.5 or later

 - 3 GB of disk space for each user profile (recommended)